jmmuncie/TF_hESC/README.md

 Usage:
 ---------
 Prior to using these scripts you will need the raw data.
 This consists of paired images of fluorescent microspheres within hydrogels with cells adhered to the surface ("stressed images") and of the fluorescent microspheres from the same ROIs folllowing lysing of these cells ("unstressed images"), as well as brightfield images of the cells prior to lysing.
 Prior to using the Fiji 'TF_batch-analysis.ijm' macro, the stressed and unstressed images from each ROI should be combined into stacks with the stressed images first.
 If ultimately generating average plots, the user should have calculated alignment shifts and crop values based on BF images such that all colonies contributing to the average will overlap, these values should be saved for input while running the script.
-The ultimate FTTC.txt files generated from the Fiji macro will be the inputs for the Matlab 'TF_display.m' script.
+The ultimate FTTC.txt files generated from the Fiji macro will be the inputs for the Matlab 'TF_display.m' and 'shCDH1_TF_analysis.m' scripts.

 Sample Workflow:
 ------------------
 All files referenced in this sample workflow are contained in the 'sample files' subfolder of this repository.
 Steps 1-4 provide an example for working with 'TF_batch-analysis.ijm'.
 Steps 5-8 provide an example for working with 'TF_display.m'.
+Steps 9-12 provide an example for working with 'shCDH1_TF_analysis.m'.

 1) Download 'pm001_stressed.tif' and 'pm001_unstressed.tif'.
 Using Fiji, create a stack consisting of 'pm001_stressed.tif' followed by 'pm001_unstressed.tif'.
 Confirm that the resulting stack matches 'pm001.tif'.
       - 'pm001_brightfield.tif' is a brightfield image of an hESC colony for which we will measure traction forces